‘You are my hero’ The legacy of Joe Shami, the legend of Mount Diablo

 I was his penpal, and he was my hero.

-Joe summited Mount Diablo on his bike for 500 consecutive Sundays.
+Joe summited Mount Diablo for 500 consecutive Sundays

 I was looking forward to that historic ride with Joe.
 I had it in my mind: riding to the top of Mount Diablo on his Trek Project One, as we reach the Summit Joe would hit 100,000 miles.
 We would have a cake at the top and a party to celebrate.
 I would hand Joe his new Project One e-road bike, which the designers at Trek had done an awesome job designing.
 I had approved the design the day before Joe died.